-The first church was built at Morisset was purchased on land purchased in 1911.
-We believe that the cost was about seventeen pounds ($35.00).
+The first Uniting Church at Morisset was built on land purchased in 1911.
+We believe at a cost of about seventeen pounds ($35.00).
 The first service was held in June 1913 and the first wedding at about the same time.
-The couple had intended to be married in the Church of England, unfortunately it was blown down in a gale the week before!
+The couple had intended to be married in the Church of England unfortunately, it was blown down in a gale the week before!
 (It’s an ill wind …)

 For many years services were conducted on a monthly basis by lay preachers and ministers from Toronto.
-In the early days travel was on horseback or by sulky, then in the 1950’s by motorcar.
+In the early days, travel was on horseback or by a sulky, then in the 1950s by motorcar.
 A morning service was conducted at Dora Creek after which the preacher would travel to Martinsville for lunch.
-A service at the Union Church there followed with one at Morisset Hospital later in the afternoon.
+Firstly a service at the Union Church followed by one at Morisset Hospital in the late afternoon.
 Later an evening service at Morisset and return home bringing this “Sabbath’s Day journey” to a close.

 “That in the event of the Lodge installing a new light, we (the church Trustees) will supply all benzine or

 A further ten-year lease was signed in January 1933.
 The Masonic fraternity ceased to use the church when their own lodge room was built in 1937.

 During this time mains electricity had arrived in Morisset and in September 1929 the church was wired to take advantage of this innovation.
 History does not tell us who kept the lighting plant.
 Additionally, twelve pounds ($24.00) were spent on repairs to the building.

 The 1962 Methodist Conference appointed a married probationer to the then Lake Macquarie South Methodist Circuit, to reside in Morisset.
 A parsonage was purchased in Newcastle Street and on Wednesday 27th January 1962 the parsonage was dedicated and the Rev. Les Wearing inducted into the circuit.